Paralympics bronze medal is Micky’s latest milestone

-Three years ago, Micky Yule achieved a personal best by hoisting a loaded barbell weighing 195kg above his head and becoming the British Para-Powerlifting Champion.
-But ask the 41-year-old former soldier to name the biggest challenge he’s faced in recent months and the answer has nothing to do with feats of strength.
+But if you ask the 42-year-old former soldier to name the biggest challenge he faced in the run up to the Tokyo Games it has nothing to do with feats of strength.

-Micky, who has two children aged 5 and 13, laughed and said, “The kids have been off school and I’ve found the homeschooling side of things really difficult.
+Micky, who has two children aged 6 and 14, laughed and said, “The kids were off school and I found the homeschooling side of things really difficult.
 I don’t think I’ve ever held teachers in such high regard.
 That’s a tough gig!”

-Like every athlete on the World Class Programme, Micky is supported by money from The National Lottery.
-He said the funding made possible by players like you has played an essential part in helping him compete at the highest level of his sport.
+Like every elite athlete who competes as part of Team GB, Micky is supported by funding from The National Lottery.
+He said the funding made possible by players like you played an essential part in helping him win a medal in Tokyo.

 Micky said, “I wouldn’t have been able to commit to full time training without that support.
 It helps fund the coaches, the physios and the service staff.
 I don’t see how Paralympic sport could exist without The National Lottery.”

-A big part of that support is delivered at Loughborough University where Micky has recently resumed training with his coach and support team for two weeks each month.
-He is relieved at the resumption of face-to-face coaching, but says the coronavirus has made a significant impact on the way sessions are conducted.
+A big part of that support is delivered at Loughborough University where Micky trains with his coach and support team for two weeks each month.
+He said the coronavirus made a significant impact on the way sessions were conducted.

-Micky said, “With disabled athletes, we need plenty of one-to-one contact.
-If I’m being passed a 60kg dumbbell, my coaching staff have to be right next to me.
-At the moment they have to wear visors, aprons, gloves and masks.
-They’re sweating like crazy!”
+Micky said, “With disabled athletes we need plenty of one-to-one contact.
+If I’m being passed a 60kg dumbbell my coaching staff have to be right next to me.
+At times during the pandemic they had to wear visors, aprons, gloves and masks.
+They were sweating like crazy!”